-Then move your knee across your opponent’s hip.
-After then, finish the pass move and reach the side control position.
+Then, move your knee across your opponent’s hip.
+After that, finish the pass move and reach the side control position.

-Lucas Lepri, a multiple World Champion, explains the optimal setup to do a knee slide pass in the video below.
+In the video below, Lucas Lepri, a multiple World Champion, explains the optimal setup to do a knee slide pass.

 Knee Slice Pass from Half Guard

-The half guard is one of the first and most essential guards to learn in Brazilian jiu-jitsu.
+The half-guard is among the first and most essential to learn in Brazilian jiu-jitsu.

-Rafael Mendes, a six-time World Champion, demonstrates the knee slice pass from a half guard in the video below.
+In the video below, Rafael Mendes, a six-time World Champion, demonstrates the knee slice pass from a half-guard.